 Check your posture – Your body language has a big impact on how other people perceive you.
-But it also impacts how you feel and perceive yourself.
+But it also impacts how you feel and perceives yourself.

 Be energetic – When starting out with video, it’s best to err on the side of “over-energetic and enthusiastic” when creating your videos.

-On video, the pace and tone of a normal, relaxed conversation feels slow and uninteresting.
+On the video, the pace and tone of a normal, relaxed conversation feel slow and uninteresting.
 We make this worse this as beginners.
 Often, when we’re just getting started, our shyness or nervousness cause us to dial back our personality, which makes our videos feel awkward or boring.